influxdata/docs-v2/content/influxdb/clustered/admin/tokens/_index.md

 Management tokens allow clients, such as the [`influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/), to perform administrative actions.

-#### Database tokens

-Database tokens grant read and write permissions to one or more databases and allows for actions like writing and querying data.

-All read and write actions performed against time series data in your InfluxDB Cloud Dedicated cluster must be authorized using a token.

 {{% note %}}
 #### Store secure tokens in a secret store